maroskutschy/Jasecu/README.md

 <br/><br/>

+TODO 2:
+- why is applitools job red when there is applitools differency (before modules it was unstable)?
+- move Galen files to specific module + add dependency + test on Jenkins (do it in branch: modules_karate_3)
+- test on jenkins
+- remove profiles

 TODO: module for karate (with + without reportportal = old and new way) = now in special branch - karate_reportportal (revreted for master) = get rid of testng 1st dependency